 Access to $T_{tt}(\lambda_z)$, $T_{zz}(\lambda_z)$ and $j_z(\lambda_z)$ allows one to deduce their values in a frame boosted in the $\hat z$ direction by $\beta$ since $T_{\mu \nu}$ is a 4-tensor and $n_\mu$ is a 4-vector:

 where the prime indicates the boosted frame.
 Since the system with $\lambda_z$ is physical, the boosted system is as well.
-Moreover boosting a zero temperature system other than the vacuum, yields a distinct $T=0$ system.
+Moreover, boosting a zero temperature system other than the vacuum, yields a distinct $T=0$ system.
 This system has an energy density $T'_{tt}$ and baryon number density $n'$.
 On the other hand, $\epsilon(n)$ is the lowest energy density for a given value of $n$, so $\epsilon(n') \le T'_{tt}$.
 Combined with Eq.~(\ref{Eq:connection}), this immediately yields the upper bound given in inequality (\ref{Eq:ub}).

 Inequality (\ref{Eq:lb}) can be derived similarly; consider a system with fixed baryon density and boost it to obtain a system with nonzero current density; this yields an upper bound for $T_{zz}^E$ which implies a lower bound for $\epsilon$.
-The boosted value of $T_{zz}^E$ depends on both the energy density and pressure of the system with fixed baryon density so the lower bound depends on the ratio $\frac{P}{\epsilon}$ at the baryon density of interest.
+The boosted value of $T_{zz}^E$ depends on both the energy density and pressure of the system with fixed baryon density, so the lower bound depends on the ratio $\frac{P}{\epsilon}$ at the baryon density of interest.

-Lattice calculations of these bounds could use substantial computational resources; whether they are worth the cost presumably depends on the extent to which these bounds provides useful constraints.
-A worst case analysis could provide some guidance
+Lattice calculations of these bounds could use substantial computational resources; whether they are worth the cost presumably depends on the extent to which these bounds provide useful constraints.
+A worst-case analysis could provide some guidance

 $\epsilon_{ub}(n) $ and $\epsilon_{lb}(n) $ are the strongest upper and lower bounds obtainable from Eqs.~(\ref{Eq:ub}) and (\ref{Eq:lb}) using multiple values of $\beta$ and $\mu^E$.
 The worst case values of $\frac{ T_{zz} (\lambda_z )}{3}$ and $3 T_{zz} (\lambda_z)$ follow by taking $\beta=\frac12$ for both the upper and lower bounds and exploiting a causality constraint on the speed of sound that ensures that the maximum value that $P$ can attain when a chemical potential is present is $\epsilon$ and an analogous constraint for QCD with a Langrange multiplier for current density.
-At worst there is less than an order of magnitude between the lower and upper bounds; the best upper and lower bounds obtainable from calculations with imaginary chemical potentials are likely to be substantially tighter than this.
+At worst, there is less than an order of magnitude between the lower and upper bounds; the best upper and lower bounds obtainable from calculations with imaginary chemical potentials are likely to be substantially tighter than this.